Cyn-ically/QwantAI/README.md

 ## Important information

 - The AI feel like being French only, so if you are looking for something good (Already don't use this) and you have to put fr_FR (Default value)
+- You can still try, but less result will work for any other language
 ## Features

 - Perform searches on Qwant using a simple Python function.